Image relevance check

 Package check

-All-purpose flour, granulated sugar, and baking powder may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+All-purpose flour, granulated sugar, and baking powder may come in larger containers than needed; confirm amounts before buying backups.

 Cost control